lynshi/blog/content/posts/sortable_svelte_and_tauri.md

 ```

 From [Sortable docs](https://github.com/SortableJS/Sortable?tab=readme-ov-file#forcefallback-option), `forceFallback` changes how drag-and-drop
 works to be compatible with non-HTML5 browsers, even on HTML5 browsers.
-This completely fixes the issue!
+Setting this option completely fixes the issue!

 Unfortunately, what I can't tell you is why this works, and after bashing my head on this for far too long I lack the inclination to do further
 research.
 Amp reported that "HTML5 Drag and Drop has known quirks, especially in Electron-like environments like Tauri", but when